My Twitter timeline got dominated by Fugou Keiji on Thursday completely out of nowhere. I gave it a shot, and I totally see why people are loving it.

 Sometimes shows surprise us, like how I assumed Yuri on Ice would be mostly subtextual (like so much sports anime usually is), but then the main characters straight up kissed and got engaged.
 So who knows?
 But please play it safe and go in knowing what genres it’s billed under and don’t expect anything beyond subtext.
 If we get more, we can be pleasantly surprised together.

 That said, oh my god is there a lot of subtext in Fugou Keiji.
 And they are definitely using it as a selling point for the series.
 They know that a lot of BL fandom and LGBTQ+ consumers crave this sort of dynamic and they are running with it.
-Just look at the closing credit scenes to see how it’s played up.
+The closing credit sequence is shippy beyond belief on its own.

 You are going to ship Haru and Daisuke.
 A lot of people are already with just this small amount of story presented to us.
 Within a day there were already over 40 fics on AO3.
 Some of my other fandoms don’t even have that many fics total.
 So if this is any indication, we’re going to have a lot of fan content for the pairing.